elixir-europe/rdmkit/pages/rdm_cycle/TEMPLATE_rdm_cycle.md

 ## What should be considered for "data + stage name"? <!-- edit this heading (e.g. what should be considered for data analysis?) and write your text below it -->
 List and explain all aspects that need to be taken into account to manage this "stage" according to best practices and FAIR principles.
 * Bullet point considerations

-## Problems to be addressed at this stage
-* Bullet point list of Your Problem pages in this website that are connected to this lifecycle stage made with:

-{% include pagelist.html tag="stage tag" %} <!-- e.g. {% include pagelist.html tag="analyse" %} -->

-## Where can training materials and events about "data + stage name" be found? <!-- edit this heading (e.g. where can training materials and events about data analysis be found?) and write your text below it -->
-Link to TESS page filtered by adequate keyword(s) done by:

-{% include tess.html search="keyword" %} <!-- e.g. {% include tess.html search="Data Analysis" %} -->